 Is the Forest Cobra Aggressive?

-The forest cobra is a very active and fast-moving snake but tends to avoid people if at all possible.
+The forest cobra is a very active and fast-moving snake but tends to avoid people when possible.
 They are said to be aggressive when cornered and will display their defensive hoods as a warning.
 If continually provoked, they will bite.
-They can strike quickly, and surprisingly far.
+They can strike quickly, and from far away.

 Third place for the deadliest snake in the world goes to another Australian specimen: the eastern brown snake.
 This snake is found all along the eastern coast of Australia, including in populated habitats.